chesteve/mn-wifi-ebook/background.md

 These commands allow you to scan WiFi networks and connect to one of them, respectively.
 Scripts such as _iw_, the command used above, are natively supported by most Linux operating systems and have not been ported or modified to work on Mininet-WiFi.
 Mininet-WiFi can execute any command and/or program that runs on Linux distributions, such as Ubuntu.

-- Ramon dos Reis Fontes, Samira Afzal, Samuel Brito, Mateus Santos, Christian Esteve Rothenberg. _Mininet-WiFi: Emulating Software-Defined Wireless Networks.} In 2nd International Workshop on Management of SDN and NFV Systems 2015.
+- Ramon dos Reis Fontes, Samira Afzal, Samuel Brito, Mateus Santos, Christian Esteve Rothenberg.
+Mininet-WiFi: Emulating Software-Defined Wireless Networks.
+In 2nd International Workshop on Management of SDN and NFV Systems 2015.
 Barcelona, Spain, Nov.
-2015. cite{7367387}
+2015. https://doi.org/10.1109/CNSM.2015.7367387
-- Ramon dos Reis Fontes, _Mininet-WiFi: Emulation Platform for Software-Defined Wireless Networks}.
+- Ramon dos Reis Fontes, Mininet-WiFi: Emulation Platform for Software-Defined Wireless Networks}.
 Tese de Doutorado em Engenharia Elétrica,  FEEC/UNICAMP, Jun.
 2018.
-Available at: \url{http://repositorio.unicamp.br/jspui/bitstream/REPOSIP/332708/1/Fontes_RamonDosReis\_D.pdf}
+Available at: https://doi.org/10.47749/T/UNICAMP.2018.1051315